gershnik/repopulator/README.md

 # repolulator

-A portable Python library to generate binary software repositories (APT, YUM/DNF etc.)

 [![License](https://img.shields.io/badge/license-BSD-brightgreen.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Language](https://img.shields.io/badge/language-Python-blue.svg)](https://www.python.org)
 [![python](https://img.shields.io/badge/python->=3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

+A portable Python library to generate binary software repositories (APT, YUM/DNF etc.)

 ## Purpose

 Ever needed to build an APT package repository on Fedora?
 Or perhaps a DNF repository on Debian?
 How about FreeBSD repository on Windows or Mac?
 This library allows you to do all these things and more.
+And yes, you can do it even on Windows if you are so inclined for some reason.

 All binary package repositories have their own tools that usually range from being "non-portable" to "portable with lots of effort to limited platforms only".
 On the other hand it is often convenient to build software packages in a Map/Reduce fashion where a single host collects multiple packages built for different platforms to produce binary repositories.
 Such host will necessarily need to be able to build repositories for "foreign" packages.
 This library is an attempt to enable such scenario.